tinybirdco/use-case-examples/add_column_BQ_ds/README.md

 [Pull Request #1](https://github.com/tinybirdco/use-case-examples/pull/15)

 - Create a new branch
-- Generate a new CI/CD version `tb release generate --semver 0.0.1`
 - Create a new BigQuery connection `tb connection create bigquery`
 - Generate the new BigQuery Data Source schema ([instructions](https://www.tinybird.co/docs/ingest/bigquery.html))
-- Create a Pipe using the new BigQuery Data Source
-- In the CI file, populate the data `tb deploy --populate --fixtures --wait`
-- In the CD file, `tb deploy`
 - Push your changes

 ### 2nd BigQuery Data Source with the new column